jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/crtl-review/index.md

 ![RTO-2 announcement](https://res.cloudinary.com/fluid-attacks/image/upload/v1669229599/blog/crtl-review/Screenshot_2022-11-23_102856.webp)

 [RTO-2](https://training.zeropointsecurity.co.uk/courses/red-team-ops-ii)
-is mean to be a follow-up of the [RTO](https://training.zeropointsecurity.co.uk/courses/red-team-ops) course, focusing on advanced OPSEC tactics, including bypassing of modern enterprise Windows endpoint controls.
+is meant to be a follow-up to the [RTO](https://training.zeropointsecurity.co.uk/courses/red-team-ops) course, focusing on advanced OPSEC tactics, including bypassing modern enterprise Windows endpoint controls.
-This means that RTO-2 is an advanced course and it's recommended to have taken and passed at least the RTO exam to try this course and associated certification.
+This means that RTO-2 is an advanced course, and it's recommended to have taken and passed at least the RTO exam to try this course and the associated certification.

 By the time of this writing, RTO-2 is listed at £399.00 which includes lifetime access to the course contents and an exam voucher.
-You can pay an extra (£425.00 in total) for 40 hours of lab access which is highly recommended.
+You can pay an extra (£425.00 in total) for 40 hours of lab access, which is highly recommended.

-In this post, I will take an overview of the course contents and will relate my experience on the exam that gave me the title of Certified Red Team Lead.
+In this post, I will give you an overview of the course contents and will relate my experience on the exam that gave me the title of Certified Red Team Lead.